Men use forklift to steal ATM, lead police on chase through northeast Houston

 Authorities spotted the vehicle and attempted to stop the suspects, which lead to a brief chase.

-According to reports, the suspects ditched the vehicle near 59 and Collinsworth, and authorities were able to arrest one man.
+According to reports, the suspects ditched the vehicle near 59 and Collingsworth, and authorities were able to arrest one man.

 Investigators are searching for the other suspects.